Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In contexts where Dutch (semi) governmental organizations are involved, the certificate used for signing the Private key JWT's MUST be a PKIOverheid certificate.

-[The OAuth 2.0 profile for the Dutch Government](https://publicatie.centrumvoorstandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.
+[The NL GOV Assurance profile for OAuth 2.0](https://publicatie.centrumvoorstandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.

 <p class='warning'>hieronder volgen eerst twee authenticatie methode toevoegingen van Jaron, daarna twee van Martin</p>